 Fly sizes are referred to by a number that denotes the size of the hook on which the fly is tied.
 For most trout flies, the larger the number, the smaller the fly.
 For example, a size 18 Adams (#18 Adams) is smaller than a size 12 Adams.
 In sizes smaller than #2, sizes are represented by even numbers, so in our example there is a difference of four hook sizes between the #12 and #18 Adams.
 Extremely large hook sizes are noted with "ought" sizes, such as 1/0 (called "one-ought" or "one-oh" in fly fishing terminology).

-Here is one of the quirks of hook terminology.
-With regard to size versus the hook number of large hooks with a /0 size designator, the larger the number ahead of the slant bar, the larger the hook.
-So a size 5/0 hook is larger than a size 2/0.
-And, these larger hooks increase in size by one number at a time compared to the smaller hooks that are measured only with even numbers (there are hooks in sizes #2/0, #3/0, #4/0, #5/0, etc.).
+One of the quirks of hook terminology when it comes to hook sizes concern how large hooks with a /0 size designator are numbered.
+Like conventional hooks, the larger the number ahead of the slant bar, the larger the hook (e.g., a size 5/0 hook is larger than a size 2/0).
+However, unlike the smaller hooks that only come in even numbers, the /0 hooks increase in size by one number at a time (e.g., sizes #2/0, #3/0, #4/0, #5/0, etc.).

-These bigger hooks are usually used for bass and saltwater flies, but fishermen who stalk really large trout sometimes use these sizes, too.
+These bigger hooks are usually used for bass and saltwater flies, but fishermen who stalk large trout sometimes use these sizes, too, especially when tying streamers.